GameTechDev/XeSSUnityPlugin/README.md

 * Unity has a DX12 plugin fix in version 2022.3.39f1.
 Ensure your Unity engine version is greater than or equal to 2022.3.39f1.

 ![Unity Issue](Docs/unity_issue.png?raw=true "Unity Issue")

+## For Unity 6
+* You can directly use the `com.intel.xess` module in Unity6.
+For the HDRP render pipeline, there are two patches available in the 'Unity6Patch' folder: one for 'com.unity.render-pipelines.core' and another for 'com.unity.render-pipelines.high-definition'.